Advantages and disadvantages of being a charity

 - There are limits to the extent of political or campaigning activities which a charity can take on – OSCR has produced some FAQs

 If it’s not fitting to register as a charity, are there any other options?

 - The organisation could consider registering a Community Interest Company (CIC) which cannot be a charity, and therefore liable to Corporation Tax on any profits generated in the year.
 However, it is slightly easier to apply for funding than is the case or a commercial company.

-- There is a separate CIC Regulator who must be reported to annually, and all CIC’s contain an asset lock which limits the distribution of profits, and there are restrictions on the level of Directors’ remuneration that can be paid in a financial year.
+- There is a separate CIC Regulator who must be reported to annually, and all CIC’s contain an asset lock that limits the distribution of profits, and there are restrictions on the level of Directors’ remuneration that can be paid in a financial year.